EddyRivasLab/eddyrivaslab.github.io-src/content/pages/leaving-the-lab.md

 so that they can be scanned to satisfy Harvard's research retention rules.

-7. Enjoy the rest of your life, and come back to visit us!
+7. Enjoy the rest of your life, and come back to visit!